Abhinay1997/SuperWeight-Moondream/README.md

 Wanted to check if super weights exist for Moondream as well.
 Curious because I belive Vik was doing Quantization aware training and pruning.
 Should be a fun experiment.

 Note: Code and weights are from the official `revision="2025-04-14"`

+### Notes:

+#### Super Activations a.k.a large activation spikes
+* persist across layers
+* have constant magnitude
+* exist at same position irrespective of input
+* activation's channel aligns with the super weight's channel
+* activation first appears right after our super weight

+Locating super weights by using activation spikes:
+* Detect spikes in mlp.down_proj inputs and outputs across layers
+* Prune the super weight, check the magnitude of the activation, if its drastically reduced, its a super weight.
+* Repeat the same for all the activation spikes that remain after removing each super weight.
+So far the most seuper weights discovered was for Phi-3-instruct in the paper i.e 6.
+I think Moondream might behave similarly to Phi-3.